Alyxion/Udacity_IntroToSelfDrivingCarsNd/README.md

 Please do neither copy nor clone any of these files and majorly with respect to Udacity's honor code do not use any of the solutions provided here in any of your rated projects.

-You are of course welcome to learn from the files provided here and even more welcome to let me know if you are a student of the ISDC as well and have improvement ideas for the really tougher projects. :)
+You are of course welcome to learn from the files provided here and even more welcome to let me know if you are a student of the ISDC as well and have improvement ideas for the tougher projects. :)

 Contact me on [LinkedIn](https://www.linkedin.com/in/michael-ikemann/)